 • Easier computer interfacing

-You should check out my other related post about church consoles
+You should check out my other related post budget sound consoles for churches

 • One of the obvious disadvantages of these mixers is their high cost of purchase.
 There are a variety of other reasons for this, but among them is the increased versatility and ability to perform additional functions.